 QEP's Executive Severance Compensation Plan-CIC (or the "CIC Plan") provides QEP's officers with benefits if their employment is terminated by QEP for a reason other than "cause," death or disability, or if the executive terminates employment for "good reason" within three years following a change in control of QEP (such as the merger) (each of which is referred to as a covered termination).
-The severance benefits that the executive officers are eligible to receive pursuant to the CIC Plan (and, with respect to long-term equity awards, the applicable award agreements) include the following: (i) a lump sum cash severance payment equal to 3 times (in the case of Mr. Cutt and Mr. Woosley) or 2 times (in the case of the other executive officers) the sum of annual base salary and the average of the annual incentive award the executive for the year of termination, (iii) full accelerated vesting of outstanding long-term equity incentive awards; and (iv) payment for medical, dental and vision insurance coverage, basic life insurance, and accidental death or dismemberment coverage under current employee plans for two years (three years, in the case of Mr. Cutt and Mr. Woosley).
+The severance benefits that the executive officers are eligible to receive pursuant to the CIC Plan (and, with respect to long-term equity awards, the applicable award agreements) include the following: (i) a lump sum cash severance payment equal to 3 times (in the case of Mr. Cutt and Mr. Woosley) or 2 times (in the case of the other executive officers) the sum of annual base salary and the average of the annual incentive award the executive actually received for the three fiscal years prior to the change in control (or lesser number of years the officer was employed), (ii) a prorated annual incentive for the year of termination, (iii) full accelerated vesting of outstanding long-term equity incentive awards; and (iv) payment for medical, dental and vision insurance coverage, basic life insurance, and accidental death or dismemberment coverage under current employee plans for two years (three years, in the case of Mr. Cutt and Mr. Woosley).
 In addition, executive officers who are involuntarily terminated upon or following the closing of the merger will be eligible to receive up to 12 months of company-paid outplacement benefits.